-Making homemade bread should be a fun experience.
-Many people start making bread at home simply because it’s enjoyable.
+Making homemade bread should be a fun experience, and many people start making it at home simply because it’s enjoyable.

-That doesn’t mean that things can’t go wrong while making it.
+That doesn’t mean that things can’t go wrong during the process, though.
 If you’ve never made bread before, you might make little mistakes the first few times you attempt to do it.

 Bread Can Rise Too Long

 It is indeed possible for bread to rise too long.
 If you leave the dough out and allow it to rise for too long it will negatively impact how everything turns out.

 Of course, you have to let the bread rise a bit.
 It takes time for the yeast to do what it needs to do.

 Typically, after you spend time kneading the dough, you’re going to need to let the dough rise for a while.
 Some bread recipes might call for you to let the dough rise twice.

 When the bread rises the first time, the dough will ferment and develop the right volume.
 The second time it rises is called proofing.

 You don’t want to let the dough rise too much because it’ll change the bread.
 What happens when bread dough rises too much?

 Below, you’ll learn about how it can make your bread turn out worse.
 Later, you’ll get tips on how to avoid making mistakes.